close

 Brand Value:

-MRF tyres are known for its durability and top-notch quality and performance.
-That has created a good reputation for the brand.
+MRF tyres are known for their durability, top-notch quality and performance, which has created a good reputation for the brand.

 Marketing Strategy:

 The marketing strategy of MRF is unique.
-For the longest of time a lot of people were under the impression that MRF manufactures only cricket bat and spots items and its a sports company altogether.
+For the longest time, a lot of people were under the impression that MRF manufactures only cricket bats and sports items and that it's a sports company altogether.
 That’s the kind of impact they created with the aggressive sports marketing they have been doing.
-The marketing strategy of MRF is unique and it stands out.
+The marketing strategy of MRF thus stands out.

 Weakness